MsChif: MelisChif (2005–2010)

 In November 2005 MsChif was invited to take part in the debut show of Shimmer Women Athletes, an all-female wrestling promotion designed to give women a platform for showcasing their in ring ability.
 She made an instant enemy in her debut match, defeating Cheerleader Melissa.
 This defeat incurred the wrath of Melissa who distracted MsChif during her Volume 3 match against Lexie Fyfe.
 The two met for the second time during Volume 4 in Shimmer's first hardcore match.
-Fought under Falls Count Anywhere rules, their critically acclaimed match that saw the two fight through the crowd and onto the streets of Berwyn, Illinois where MsChif was cut open.
+Fought under Falls Count Anywhere rules that saw the two fight through the crowd and onto the streets of Berwyn, Illinois where MsChif was cut open.
 MsChif tried to use her green mist to dispatch Melissa, but it was blocked with a steel chair, the steel chair would later come in useful as, just before the fight reached half an hour, MsChif was locked in a Kondo Clutch and bent so far over that she was forced to kick herself in the head through the chair which Melissa placed on her spine.
 MsChif bounced back with a win in her Ring of Honor (ROH) debut at Supercard of Honor I where she won a Shimmer Six Woman Mayhem match, including enemies Melissa and Daizee Haze.
 The victory over Melissa apparently did not satisfy after the previous loss as she revealed at Volume 5 when she distracted Melissa during a match with Allison Danger making it easy for Melissa to be rolled up and lose the match.
 The ensuing brawl took the combined effort of most of the locker room to separate the two.
 Again hardcore rules were used to try and settle the bad blood, this time a Last Woman Standing match which was fought over twenty minutes ending with Melissa unable to stand up after receiving a Desecrator through a steel chair.

 Her rivalry with Melissa took a new turn at Volume 7 in October 2006 during a singles match with Rain.
 When Melissa turned up at ringside she was pushed over by Rain's partner Lacey who was interfering in the match, something the cheerleader did not take kindly to and responded by making the referee notice the foreign object Lacey had given to Rain meaning that MsChif won by disqualification.
 After Melissa's main event victory, Lacey and Rain (The Minnesota Home Wrecking Crew) assaulted her until MsChif came out to save her.
 Lacey, annoyed at MsChif's interference, challenged the two to a tag team match at Volume 8 and stormed off, leaving MsChif to stare down Melissa before leaving her to celebrate her victory.
 Despite both wrestlers' prowess, they were not successful against the experienced Home Wrecking tag team.